Admissions

 Q: What is the cost of the Minds Matter program?

-A: Minds Matter helps students apply for financial aid awards and raises funds to supplement financial aid.
-Thus, the program is of no cost to the student, his/her family, or school.
+A: The entire program is of NO COST to the student, his/her family, or school.
+Minds Matter helps students apply for financial aid awards and raises funds to supplement financial aid.

-Q: How and when are students notified whether they were accepted into the program?
+Q: How are students notified whether they were accepted into the program?

-Q: How often does the Minds Matter program meet?
+Q: How often and where does the Minds Matter program meet?

 Q: What process is used to match Minds Matter students with their mentors?

 A: Minds Matter takes mentor/mentee matching very seriously.
-Volunteers and students are asked a series of questions during the application process to assess interests, areas of strength, and areas of improvement so that the Directors of Mentors and Mentees can do their best to ensure a good match and overall experience for everyone involved.
+Volunteers and students are asked a series of questions during the application process to assess interests, areas of strength, and areas of improvement.
+This input allows the Directors of Mentors and Mentees canto do their best to ensure a good match and overall experience for everyone involved.

 Q: Do students stay with the same mentors throughout their entire Minds Matter experience?

 A: Ideally, a mentee will have the same mentors throughout the entire program.
 Minds Matter does its best to assess each volunteer’s availability and match accordingly.
-We do understand that “life happens,” and sometimes we experience turnover due to unforeseen circumstances such as job changes, relcation, and graduate school.
+We do understand that “life happens,” and sometimes we experience turnover due to unforeseen circumstances such as job changes, relocation, and graduate school.
 Luckily, Minds Matter is growing on a national level and we often see volunteers join a different chapter should they move to another city.
-In fact, most of Minds Matter’s Chapters were started in other cities by volunteers who had to leave New York because of work and school commitments!
+In fact, most of Minds Matter’s chapters were started in other cities by volunteers who had to leave New York because of work and school commitments.

 Q: What criteria are taken into consideration when matching a student to a summer program?

-A: In early Spring, Minds Matter mentors begin work behind the scenes with the summer programs.
-Based on each student’s attendance, commitment and involvement in Minds Matter and the scholarship money offered to each student, we work to place each student in a summer program.
-Students are notified of their placement in April – May.
+A: In early spring, Minds Matter mentors begin work behind the scenes with the summer programs.
+Based on each student’s attendance, commitment, and involvement in Minds Matter and the scholarship money offered to each student, we work to place each student in a summer program.
+Students are notified of their placement in April and May.